Choosing Between Firebase and Google Analytics SDKs for App Tracking/

 5. Rolling Up Your Data

 In the past, if you had both an iOS and an Android version of your app, the two would be tracked separately for Firebase.
 This is no longer the case, so I wanted to point this out.
-Data is now at the project level, not app level, so while you can see data for a specific platform (‘stream’) in Firebase, it is rolled up into one data set now.
+Data is now at the project level, not app level, so while you can see data for a specific platform (called a ‘stream’) in Firebase, it is rolled up into one data set now.
 This means you can see overall metrics such as users across all of the apps in a Firebase project.
+This is true for the Firebase interface as well as the BigQuery export (this was a recent update).